saptaktakalkar/pluribus-ansible/README.md

 Use the flags/options based on your requirements to run the playbooks.

+# Repository
+  The modules, playbooks, module documentation and other related components are organised in various folders.
+This section provides a brief description of the directories and/or folders in this repository:
+  - [`./docs`](./docs) : This folder cantains module documentation.
+  - [`./ZTP`](./ZTP) : This folder contains ZTP bash script for installing DHCP, installing ONIE etc for configuring the system.
+  - [`./ansible`](./ansible) : This folder contains sub-folders for Pluribus ansible module library and Pluribus ansible playbooks.
+  - [`./ansible/library`](./ansible/library) : This folder contains the Pluribus Ansible modules.
+Make sure to include this as your library path in the ansible config file.
+  - [`./ansible/playbooks`](./ansible/playbooks) : This folder contains all the playbooks for ZTP configurations.
+  - [`./ansible/roles`](./ansible/roles) : This folder contains all the playbooks for standalone modules.
+  - [`./ansible/playbooks/tests`](./ansible/playbooks/tests) : This folder contains playbooks for testing the ZTP configurations.
+  - [`./ansible/playbooks/advance`](./ansible/playbooks/advance) : This folder contains playbooks specific to the VCF-Manager(GUI) based integration.
+  - [`./ansible/playbooks/advance/playbooks`](./ansible/playbooks/advance/playbooks) : This folder contains the GUI specific playbooks.
+  - [`./ansible/playbooks/advance/playbookvariables`](./ansible/playbooks/advance/playbookvariables) : This folder contains vars files for GUI specific playbooks.

 # Troubleshooting Utilities
   In this section, we describe certain linux utilities that can come in handy while troubleshooting for issues.